Home / Get answers / Stay secure / Security

 • Never give out your personal or financial information over the phone or the computer unless you initiated the contact.
 We will never ask you to "verify" your financial information via email or ask you to click on a special site link.

-• Check for the padlock or key icon at the bottom of your browser and make sure the address begins with "https" – the 's' indicates 'secure.'
+• Check for the padlock or key icon at the top of your browser and make sure the address begins with "https" – the 's' indicates 'secure.'
 This is no guarantee, but the lack of these icons or "https" does indicate that the website isn't secure.

 Credit or debit card fraud prevention